Newport West: Remainer MPs’ worst nightmare

 The Tories, Labour and the other Remainers might be doing their damnedest to discredit and disarm democracy over Brexit.
 But the Newport West by-election suggests that the revolting democratic spirit is far from dead yet.

-Mick Hume is spiked’s editor-at-large.
+Mick Hume is a spiked columnist.
 His latest book, Revolting!
 How the Establishment is Undermining Democracy – and what they’re afraid of, is published by William Collins.

 Picture by: Getty.